JoseLion/ts-routeways/README.md

 > 🚨 **Important:** Be sure to run the `addCodec(..)` function before you define (or export a definition) of your custom `Routeways`.
 Otherwise, your definition will not have your custom codecs at the moment of building and you'll get runtime errors.

-Now you just need to extends the type definition.
+Now you just need to extend the type definition.
 Create the file `./typings/ts-routes.d.ts` and add the following:

 ```ts
 import { UUID } from "my-awesome-uuid-lib";